Practice typing and typewriting will show you the big difference between using the typewriter and the computer.

 In typing you must calculate words and spacing in order to set margins and tabulation stops in order to receive equal spacing between columns.
 Then you have to learn how to rule up the lines around and between them neatly.

 With the typewriter when you make an error you can use:

-Carbon is used between pages according to how many copies are needed.
+Carbon is used between pages according to how many copies are needed when using a typewriter.
 There are two sides of the carbon.
-The glossy side is never turned down to the sheet to be copied.
-Instead the dull side is placed against the sheet.
+The glossy side is never turned downwards to the sheet to be copied.
+Instead the glossy side is placed to the second typing sheet.
 A hard or thick piece of paper is pressed behind the typing sheet in order to erase errors.

 The beauty in practice typing and typewriting is that you are always told the reason why for everything; and you must always remember to carry it out at all times.